Bigjaked/python-timeclok/README.md

 # doing the same and recording a message about it
 python clok.py in --m "a message that can contain \n (any special chars)" python clok.py in --when "2020-09-22 08:00:00" --m "message"

+# Advanced
+# I have added some advanced date parsing utilities that allow for less typing
+# all of the following are valid time formats
+# 01:00:00 - this is 1:00 in 24 hour time
+# 1:00:00 - this is 1:00 in 24 hour time
+# 01:00 - this is 1:00 in 24 hour time
+# 1:00 - this is 1:00 in 24 hour time
+# 01:00:00pm - this is 13:00 in 24 hour time
+# 1:00:00pm - this is 13:00 in 24 hour time
+# 01:00pm - this is 13:00 in 24 hour time
+# 1:00pm - this is 13:00 in 24 hour time

+# All of the new time formats are accepted everywhere in the application that accepts
+# a time string for input
+# the api can still be used as it was previously
+clok in --when "2020-09-22 1:00" --out "2020-09-22 2:00"
+# but we can also do this to do the same thing with less typing
+clok in --when "2020-09-22 1:00-2:00"

 ```

 #### Clocking Out